yiruyang2025/yiruyang2025.github.io/_projects/3_project.md

 <br>

-## In a VR system, there are 3 essential layers
+## In a Hardware system, there are 3 essential layers

 | Layer                              | Name                                                | Responsibility                                                                                  |
 | ---------------------------------- | --------------------------------------------------- | ----------------------------------------------------------------------------------------------- |